kumar8600/yabai-mode/README.md

 This mode get the compile options from build system [CMake][] and configure syntax checking and completion packages.
-Not only that, you can generate build tree and compile and run it. **So, you can use emacs like IDE by only put source codes and build configuration file `CMakeFile.txt`.**
+Not only that, you can generate build tree and compile and run it. **So, you can use emacs like IDE by only put source codes and build configuration file `CMakeLists.txt`.**

 This mode can works with...
 ---------------------------------